 Don’t rush headfirst into buying a domain on impulse

 You’re excited about your business idea.
 You don’t really want to waste time following advice from ‘how to buy premium domains’ guides.
 We completely understand.
 But remember – buying a domain is a big decision for your business.
-It should be considered as an investment.
+It should be considered an investment.

 Ultimately it pays to take your time.
 Don’t simply buy a premium domain on the spur of a moment.
 Research your options thoroughly and create a list of possibilities.